-The Group monitors its capital using a gearing ratio which is total debts divided by the sum of total debts and total equity.
+The Group monitors its capital using a gearing ratio which is total debts divided by the sum of total debts and equity attributable to equity shareholders of the Company.
 For this purpose, the Group defines total debt as the sum of short-term interest bearing borrowings, long-term interest bearing borrowings and convertible preference shares and preference shares.
 The Group aims to maintain the gearing ratio at a reasonable level.
-The Group's ratio as at 31 December 2015 was 3.4% (2014: 3.8%).
+The Group's ratio as at 31 December 2016 was 2.8% (2015: 3.4%).
 In order to maintain or adjust the ratio, the Group may adjust the amount of dividends paid to shareholders, issue new shares, return capital to shareholders, raise new debt financing or sell assets to reduce debt.